HiP-App/HiP-CmsWebApi/README.md

  * Clone the repository.
  * Create a new file `appsettings.Development.json` at `scr/Api`.
 (See `src/Api/appsettings.Development.json.example`).
-   * The settings can be found on [this page in our internal wiki](https://atlassian-hip.cs.uni-paderborn.de/confluence/pages/viewpage.action?pageId=10326660)
  * Update the new `appsettings.Development.json` file to match your needs.
  * To run using Visual Studio, just start the app with/without debugging.
  * To run through terminal,